How to keep your brain healthy

 Control your cholesterol

 According to the Alzheimer’s Society there is evidence of a relationship between high cholesterol levels in mid-life and developing dementia later on.
 High cholesterol in the blood can also have a negative impact on your health beyond the risk of dementia, and many of us can lower our levels by eating a healthy, balanced diet, cutting down on saturated fats and being more active.
-See more on cholesterol here.
+See more about cholesterol.

 Reduce your sugar intake